ConveyorLabs/smart-contracts/QSP_Checklist.md

 ### Resolution
 Locked all core contracts at solidity v0.8.16.

 # QSP-23 Allowance Not Checked when Updating Orders ✅
 Severity: 🔵Informational🔵
 ## Description:
 When placing an order, the contract will check if users set a high enough allowance to the ORDER_ROUTER contract (L216).
 However, this is not checked when updating an order in the function updateOrder().
 ### Resolution
 Added a check that ensures the allowance of the sender on the `LimitOrderExecutor` contract >= the `newOrder.quantity`.
-Reference `OrderBook.sol#L277-281` for the fix:
 ```solidity
         ///@notice If the total approved quantity is less than the newOrder.quantity, revert.
         if (totalApprovedQuantity < newOrder.quantity) {
             revert InsufficientAllowanceForOrderUpdate();
         }
 ```

-Test Reference `OrderBook.t.sol#L363-401`:
+Test Case
 ```solidity
     ///@notice Test fail update order insufficient allowance
     function testFailUpdateOrder_InsufficientAllowanceForOrderUpdate(